 Awarded to the student who achieves the highest overall average upon graduation.

-André E. LeBlanc Student Life Prize
+André E. LeBlanc Student Life Award

 For outstanding contribution to the quality of student life on campus while maintaining a high academic record.